List of The Expendables characters: Booker "The Lone Wolf"

-Booker, portrayed by Chuck Norris, is a mercenary who famously acts alone, earning the nickname "The Lone Wolf".
+Booker "The Lone Wolf", portrayed by Chuck Norris, is a mercenary who famously acts alone, earning the nickname "The Lone Wolf".
 Booker rescues a pinned-down Barney and most of the Expendables during a battle with the Sangs mid-way through the second film, and comes to their aid once again at the end of the film, while they are trying to stop Jean Vilain.
 After the battle with the Sangs, Booker leaves in the company of Church, Maggie and Trench, with Booker stating that he is moving on due to the Sangs no longer being a threat.

 Simon West admitted that Chuck Norris was cast due to his recent internet popularity in the form of the Chuck Norris joke memes, one of which made it into the movie as a line suggested by Norris's wife.
 Booker is called "The Lone Wolf", in reference to Norris character in Lone Wolf McQuade.
 His leitmotif during appearances is the theme from The Good, the Bad and the Ugly by Ennio Morricone.